phink

 proof_size = 3_145_728 # Proof size (3 * 1024 * 1024 bytes)

-General Settings
+General settings

 • cores: Allocate the number of CPU cores for fuzzing.
 Setting this to 1 enables single-core execution.

 • max_messages_per_exec: Define the maximum number of message calls allowed per fuzzing input.
 If you want to fuzz one function per one function, set this number to 1.
 Setting it to zero will fuzz zero message.
-Setting it for example to 4 will generate 4 different messages in one input, run all the invariants, and go to the next input.
+Setting it, for example, to 4 will generate 4 different messages in one input, run all the invariants, and go to the next input.

 Paths

-• report_path: Designate the directory where HTML coverage reports will be generated, if the user wishes to generate a coverage report.
+• report_path: Designate the directory where HTML coverage reports will be generated if the user wishes to generate a coverage report.

 Deployment